abhijith-u/RustlingPages/Book Highlights - Gods, Guns and Missionaries by Manu S. Pillai.md

 MONSTERS AND MISSIONARIES

----
-For few Europeans had direct experience of the topics they described, with the result that unChristian subjects were pressed into ready-made, more familiar Christian templates.
+> For few Europeans had direct experience of the topics they described, with the result that unChristian subjects were pressed into ready-made, more familiar Christian templates.
 As multi-armed, many-headed Hindu deities were heard of, these too were retrofitted into available medieval categories.
 Or as Mitter tells, ‘classical monsters and [pagan] gods, Biblical demons and Indian gods were all lumped together’ in one universal master class: that of ‘monsters’.
----
-sprang from a shrine that was dismantled.
-44 Received (un)wisdom of this variety was to go a long way in framing India and its culture in the West now.
----
-sati quickly became an essential ingredient in travelogues, down to the British era, with the consequence that a real but hardly national custom, limited to certain classes and places, 60 was identified as a defining feature of Hinduism—a rhetorical handle that in time justified the British Raj’s own quest to ‘civilize’ India.
+Received (un)wisdom of this variety was to go a long way in framing India and its culture in the West now.
+Sati quickly became an essential ingredient in travelogues, down to the British era, with the consequence that a real but hardly national custom, limited to certain classes and places,  was identified as a defining feature of Hinduism—a rhetorical handle that in time justified the British Raj’s own quest to ‘civilize’ India.
----
 Additionally, given that such travelogues were sparse in number, each possessed the capital to launch stereotypes.
----
-overzealousness—became the latest staple in travel diaries, its horror inspiring a heap of supposed eyewitness accounts.
----
+>
-a misreading of accidents or occasional overzealousness—became the latest staple in travel diaries, its horror inspiring a heap of supposed eyewitness accounts.
+> Overzealousness—became the latest staple in travel diaries, its horror inspiring a heap of supposed eyewitness accounts.  misreading of accidents or occasional overzealousness—became the latest staple in travel diaries, its horror inspiring a heap of supposed eyewitness accounts.
 ---
 At this time, these processions were associated with unnamed southern shrines, but by the British era, the ritual came specifically to revolve around the temple at Puri in Orissa, inspiring a hundred missionary pamphlets lambasting the savagery of Hindu idolatry.
 ---